zsteinkamp/m4l-zs-Faderboard3/README.md

 This is a Max For Live device that seeks to replicate the functionality of the Vestax Faderboard.
 This device came to my attention via [Hainbach's Video](https://www.youtube.com/watch?v=E1Kr0EJwZ-c), and I was intrigued by the idea that the primary interface to a sample would be a set of faders.

+Overall, this is an 8-voice pitched sample-playback device.
+The sample is triggered for a voice when that voice's fader is moved off of its `-inf Db` position.
+As long as the fader is above "silent" then the sample will play/loop, with volume controlled by the fader.
+The sample loop start/end is controlled globally, and if the start > end, then the loop plays backward.

+Each voice's pitch and pan position is controlled independently.
+The pitch played is relative to the global sample "Root Note".

 ## Installation

 Clone this repository, and drag the `zs-Faderboard3.amxd` device into a MIDI track in Ableton Live.